creationix/howtonode.org/articles/twinkle-twinkle-little-meryl.markdown

 Now point your http client to address [http://localhost:3000](http://localhost:3000) to see the expected output.
-If it is done, congrats, you've just greet Meryl!
+If it is done, congrats, you've just greeted Meryl!

 ## So What